Norway House Residential School Timeline

-The Hudson’s Bay Company signs an agreement, drawn up by the school, to hire Norway House IRS graduates.
+The Hudson’s Bay Company signs an agreement, drawn up by the school, to hire Norway House Residential School graduates.

 On May 29, the school burns down in a fire that starts in the furnace room.
-With the aid of two boys, students and staff escape safely.
-The students are billeted in local homes until they can return to their communities.
+With the aid of two boys, children and staff escape safely.
+The children are billeted in local homes until they can return to their communities.

 Enrolment is 105.

-The DIA begins to survey for the construction of a new building.
+The Department of Indian Affairs begins to survey for the construction of a new building.

-The new boarding school, with room for 120 students in residence and two dorms in separate buildings to reduce the risk of fire, reopens in September.
+The new boarding school, with room for 120 children in residence and two dorms in separate buildings to reduce the risk of fire, reopens in September.